Led Zeppelin's Road Manager Is Still a Badass

 The band and their roadies piled into their cars to make their escape.
 Running out of precious time and not wanting to stick around to be fitted for handcuffs or a toe tag, Cole floored his car straight through the rickety ranch gates, and the band successfully escaped down a dirt road straight for the airport as the sheriff sped to the scene.

-As Zeppelin continued to rage on throughout the 70s, so did their festering drug and alcohol habits—and Cole found himself in the iron grip of opiates.
-One of his first wake-up calls, he tells me, came on September 6, 1978.
+As Zeppelin continued to rage on throughout the 70s, so did their festering drug and alcohol habits – and Cole found himself in the iron grip of opiates.
+One of his first wake-up calls, he tells me, came on the 6th of September 1978.

 The next morning, Cole received news that Keith Moon had taken an accidental overdose of pills and died in the same flat Mama Cass had passed away in, four years prior.
 "Shock isn't even the right word,” he tells me.
 “There are no words still.
 My poor, sweet friend was gone forever."